 Here’s all you need to know about Hero XPulse 200 Rally Kit:

 Priced at INR 25,000, the kit will offer a fully adjustable front telescopic suspension which increases the front suspension travel to 250 mm, which is an increase of 60 mm over the stock setup.
-Rear gets a 10-step adjustable monoshock (preload-only, which increases the stroke by 50 mm to 220 mm.
+The rear gets a 10-step adjustable monoshock (preload-only, which increases the stroke by 50 mm to 220 mm.
 In factory form, the Hero XPulse 200 comes with 190 mm of suspension travel at the front and 170 mm travel at the rear.

-The new setup will prevent the motorcycle from bottoming off with when landing from a jump.
+The new setup will prevent the motorcycle from bottoming off when landing from a jump.
 It will also help in increasing the ground clearance to a whopping 275 mm, up from 220 mm in the stock motorcycle.
 The wheelbase too has been increased by 10 mm from 1,410 mm to 1,420 mm.

 For an extra INR 2,000, one can get a new flat seat.
 This will allow the rider to easily slide on the seat while standing on the footpegs or while landing from a jump.
 This might seem insignificant to new off-roaders, but a flat seat allows easy movement, something which completely changes the dynamics of riding while on a trail.